 Tree Line USA Utility

-In 2011, 2012 and 2013, JEA was designated a Tree Line USA Utility by the Arbor Day Foundation.
+Every year since 2011, JEA has been designated a Tree Line USA Utility by the Arbor Day Foundation.
 Our degreed foresters and certified arborists supervise and inspect all the trimming work.
 Only 145 other utilities nationally have earned this title by proving competency in these five areas: